8 Letters Tour

-The 8 Letters Tour was the fourth headlining concert tour by American boy band Why Don't We, in support of their first studio album, 8 Letters (2018).
+The 8 Letters Tour was the fourth and final headlining concert tour by American boy band Why Don't We, in support of their first studio album, 8 Letters (2018).
 The tour began in Phoenix, Arizona at the Comerica Theatre on March 20, 2019, and concluded in Auckland, New Zealand at Spark Arena on November 29, 2019.

 Background and development

 Following the release of 8 Letters, Why Don't We announced they would embark on their fourth headlining concert tour, following the Taking You Tour, (2017), the Something Different Tour (2017), and the "Invitation Tour" (2018).
 Dates were first announced for North America in September 2018, with the tour beginning in March and ending in April.
 In February 2019, the band announced more North American dates, beginning in July and ending in August.
 In June, dates in Australia and New Zealand were added.
 Dates for Asia were announced in July.

 Eben was announced as the band's opening act for all North American shows as well as the first Asian leg.
 In June, it was announced he would open on the Oceania leg.
 Brynn Elliot was an opener for all shows of the first North American leg aside from the Honolulu show.
 Taylor Grey was announced as an opener for some European shows.